Who are Cavity DBS checks?

 The service is fully portable- allowing applicants to carry their certificate between different employments, providing the employment requires the same level of check.

 The service also updates regularly meaning that employers will only have to request a new DBS check to be undertaken if new information has arisen since the last DBS check.
 This means the issue date of a DBS certificate will no longer be relevant as long as the applicant has subscription to the update service.
 Find out more here.

 Different levels of DBS checks and the fees?

-We offer a basic and enhanced DBS check these are both provided by the Disclosure and Barring Service, all our own staff have enhanced DBS’s and we highly recommend that all dental staff working with children and vulnerable adults should have an enhanced DBS.
+We offer a Standard and Enhanced DBS check, these are both provided by the Disclosure and Barring Service, all our own staff have enhanced DBS’s and we highly recommend that all dental staff working with children and vulnerable adults should have an enhanced DBS.
 Anyone registered with the CQC needs to have an enhanced DBS.